- 0 (Registered)

 Upon enrollment you will have to certify your access title.
 This step is mandatory and without a certified and comparable title the University of Siena will have to exclude you from the master.

 - application and app fee (we will help you)

 - admission (the board will evaluate the applications and will accept or reject them in December)

 - enrollment (we will help you and you will need to pay the first instalment)

 Dentalnecto will guarantee administrative and communication support with the university.
 We will also guarantee updates on teaching and will take care of communication and the technical part related to online lessons.

-Please consider that you would need to be in Siena probably for one week in 2023 and one week in 2024.
+Please consider that you would need to be in Siena probably for one week in 2024 and one week in 2025 (both in September, probably).
 So check the time and required papers for the visa in case you need it.

 How much does the master’s program in Prosthodontics and New Technologies cost?

 This master cost 7.000€ excl. taxes (virtual stamp duty 16€, VAT where applicable – depending also on your tax position and country).
 The maximum cost including taxes is 7896€.

 - At the application stage, you will have to pay a small deposit of 150€ plus VAT to enable us to handle your application and to reserve a place on the master course.
 This amount will be deducted from your final account, but if you are not admitted to the master’s course it will not be refundable.